jotaf98/overboard/README.md

 You can also check the `examples` directory:

 - `examples/basic.py`: A minimal example.
 Generates some test logs.
 - `examples/mnist.py`: The mandatory MNIST example.
-Also includes custom MatPlotLib plots.
+Also shows a custom MatPlotLib plot (a confusion matrix).
 - `examples/example_3d.py`: Example custom 3D plot.
 Requires PyOpenGL.

 A note about importing: You can either import the `Logger` class from `overboard` or from `overboard_logger`.
 If you installed the "logger only" version as described above (no dependencies), then you can only import from `overboard_logger`.